jilliangmeehan/looore/content/Weapons/Fang of the Mountain King.md

 "We will answer to the fire for all our deeds.
 Amidst the flames, we shall be reunited."

 > [!jillian]
 > That "life marches ever on" line is echoed in [[Earthshaker]] — Yupanqui heard these words from a "silent priest."
+I wonder if that priest was the original holder of the Malipo name.
 >
 > Kongamato's promise is to return the Turnfire ancient name to the Night Realm.
-I'm curious where this name comes from, because we know Kongamato's companion, Burkina, had a different ancient name.
+I'm curious where this name comes from, because we know Kongamato's companion, Burkina, had a different ancient name. (**Edit:** This was wrong — we know now that Burkina's ancient name, Malipo, *is* the Turnfire name.)